-Mike’s practice includes general liability defense, toxic tort and product liability claims including talc and asbestos defense, labor and employment litigation and medical malpractice defense.
-He has represented a variety of defendants including raw material suppliers, contractors, medical professionals and property owners.
-Mike handles all aspects of litigation from discovery through jury trial and appeal.
+Mike’s practice includes toxic tort and product liability defense, including claims involving alleged exposure to talc contaminated with asbestos.
+He also defends large and small employers in labor and employment matters in state and federal courts involving claims of discrimination, wrongful termination, hostile work environment and wage and hour violations as well as general liability defense.
+He has represented a variety of defendants including an international mining corporation, general contractors, property owners and corporations across multiple industries in employment matters.
+Mike handles all aspects of litigation from pre-suit investigation through jury trial and appeal.

 Prior to joining Litchfield Cavo, Mike worked as trial counsel for a Fortune 100 insurance company, successfully representing clients in general liability, toxic tort, construction and product liability litigation in state and federal court.
 As a trial lawyer, he handled all aspects of litigation, from depositions and substantive motion practice through resolution at mediations, arbitrations and settlement.
 Mike has successfully represented individual and corporate clients in numerous jury trials to verdict.